 Membership operators are used to test if a sequence is presented in an object, these are the operators that come under Membership operators:

-- and finally Bitwise Operators
+7. Bitwise Operators

 Bitwise operators are used to comparing (binary) numbers, these are the operators that come under Bitwise operators: